-Disputing Racism’s Reach, Republicans Rattle American Schools
+Disputing racism’s reach, Republicans rattle American schools

-In Loudoun County, Virginia, a group of parents led by a former Trump appointee are pushing to recall school board members after the school district called for mandatory teacher training in “systemic oppression and implicit bias.”
+In Loudoun County, Virginia, a group of parents led by a former Trump appointee is pushing to recall school board members after the school district called for mandatory teacher training in “systemic oppression and implicit bias.”

-In Washington, 39 Republican senators called history education that focuses on systemic racism a form of “activist indoctrination.”
+In Washington state, 39 Republican senators called history education that focuses on systemic racism a form of “activist indoctrination.”

 And across the country, Republican-led legislatures have passed bills recently to ban or limit schools from teaching that racism is infused in American institutions.
-After Oklahoma’s Republican governor signed his state’s version in early May, he was ousted from the centennial commission for the 1921 Race Massacre in Tulsa, which President Joe Biden will visit Tuesday to memorialize one of the worst episodes of racial violence in U.S. history.
+After Oklahoma’s Republican governor signed his state’s version in early May, he was ousted from the centennial commission for the 1921 Race Massacre in Tulsa, which President Joe Biden visited Tuesday to memorialize one of the worst episodes of racial violence in U.S. history.

 From school boards to the halls of Congress, Republicans are mounting an energetic campaign aiming to dictate how historical and modern racism in America are taught, meeting pushback from Democrats and educators in a politically thorny clash that has deep ramifications for how children learn about their country.